HaydenMacDonald/squashinformr/README.md

 ### `get_matchup()`

 This function returns recent head-to-head matchup stats between two players.
-Stats returned include each player’s rank, name, total matches played, number of matches won, the match results spread (relative to player 1), the average match time, the number of games played, the number of games won, average point advantage in a won game, the average point difference in final scores, the number of tie-break wins, and the percentage of games that go to a tie-breaker.
+Stats returned include: - each player’s rank and name - total matches played - the number of matches won - the match results spread (relative to player 1) - the average match time - the number of games played - the number of games won - average point advantage in a won game
+- the average point difference in final scores - the number of tie-break wins - and the percentage of games that go to a tie-breaker.

 ``` r
 ## Get tidy matchup stats for Paul Coll vs Fares Dessouky